Download the 2017 Policy Paper on quality of higher education.

 In the traditional higher education system, study programmes, courses or modules, learning and teaching methodologies, as well as student assessment, have been predominantly designed, organised and carried out from a teacher’s perspective around the question of which issues should be taught to students.
-Hence it has not always been clear and explicit what the goals of the learning process from the perspective of a student are.
+Hence, it has not always been clear and explicit what the goals of the learning process from the perspective of a student are.

 Qualifications frameworks should fulfil a variety of purposes and aims.
 These can be of more structural nature, i.e. facilitating the compatibility and comparability of degrees, but they should also be used in a way that supports the transition between and access to various fields of education and learning.
 Qualifications frameworks provide a bridging element between traditional higher education and lifelong learning (LLL).
 Qualifications frameworks should also help facilitate the mobility of students and academic staff in higher education.
+Higher Education Institutions should be able to revise the qualifications register in a transparent and flexible way whenever there is a need for this.

 The use of qualifications frameworks throughout Europe implies that some degree of coherence is vital.
 National qualifications frameworks need to be in line with the EHEA Qualification framework (QF-EHEA) and the European Qualification Framework (EQF-LLL).
 This coherence must not reduce the diversity and pluralism of disciplines and delivery.
 Qualifications frameworks as such must not be static but rather continuously adjusted and improved.